Second Session, 43rd Parliament

 [10:55 a.m.]

-We continue to work with all partners, police, with other levels of government to ensure that combatting extortion is resourced, and it remains our number one public safety priority.
+We continue to work with all partners, police, with other levels of government to ensure that combatting extortion is resourced and remains our number one public safety priority.
 We will continue to ensure that we stand with residents, with families, with businesses south of the Fraser who are being affected by these crimes.

 Fraser Health Authority Injury Case